 Shopping is easy and there is plenty of choice.
-Fashion wise, Australians, are about a season or two behind, so if you pick up clothes on a trip to London you can be sure to remain cutting edge for at least eight months.
-Probably because it’s so humid in Sydney, everyone is just much more relaxed and casually dressed - no need to dress up- so leave the taffeta at home (or back in the 80’s where it belongs).
-If you are looking for the whole ‘mall’ experience Westfield is where to head (Bondi Junction store covers all bases-from shoes, to groceries, to TV’s to toys.)
+Probably because it’s so humid in Sydney, everyone is just much more relaxed and casually dressed - no need to dress up.
+If you are looking for the whole ‘mall’ experience Westfield is where to head (the Bondi Junction store covers all bases-from shoes, to groceries, to TV’s to toys.)

 Supermarkets are getting better but I still have the odd pang for Marks and Spencer prepared meals and marmite (bring a jar with you if addicted).
 The main big supermarkets are Woolworths (www.woolworths.com.au) and Coles (www.coles.com.au) - for a small per bag charge they will home deliver to your door to save you lugging bags to the car-if you can’t be bothered to leave the house you can order on line on their web sites.
-Those counting their pennies should head to Aldi (www.aldi.com.au) -the discount chain that has starting sprouting up all over Sydney-Edgecliff Centre will probably be your closest bet.
-Due to stricter licensing laws you can’t buy alcohol in the supermarket-there are separate bottle shops for this.
-Some are drive through for a bottle of wine or a six-pack on the run!
-Quite a few restaurants are BYO (bring your own wine), which brings the cost down on dining out.
+Those counting their pennies should head to Aldi (www.aldi.com.au) -the discount chain that has sprouted up all over Sydney - Edgecliff Centre will probably be your closest bet.
 The quality of produce is great and the village notion of butcher, baker, and greengrocer is still alive and well.
-For great food and a fun morning out visit the Fish Markets (in Pyrmont)-with it’s cheap flowers, huge vegetables and oysters the size of your fist.
-Or try the rather trendy Fratelli Fresh (www.fratellifresh.com.au) which is located in Waterloo-wander round choosing fresh Italian produce (think fresh herbs, jars of passata and tubs of buffalo mozzarella) and then treat yourself to lunch at Café Sopra which is on site and serves yummy pastas and deep fried zucchini flowers you would kill for.
+For great food and a fun morning out visit the Fish Markets (in Pyrmont) - with it’s cheap flowers, huge vegetables and oysters the size of your fist.
+Or try the rather trendy Fratelli Fresh (www.fratellifresh.com.au) which is located in Waterloo - wander round choosing fresh Italian produce (think fresh herbs, jars of passata and tubs of buffalo mozzarella) and then treat yourself to lunch at Café Sopra which is on site and serves yummy pastas and deep fried zucchini flowers you would kill for.

 Fun and games

 It is a great city for kids and many friendships are forged through mother’s groups or schools (especially if you’re the type to raise your hand to helping with fundraising events).
-Day care and pre school places can be hard to get into but you can often be lucky mid year when there is movement.
-Your local library will have a booklet containing all the day care/pre school places (for children up to 6years old and up) and it is a matter of perseverance.
+Day-care and pre-school places can be hard to get into but you can often be lucky mid year when there is movement.
+Your local library will have a booklet containing all the day-care/pre-school places (for children up to six years old and up) and it is a matter of perseverance.
 The Department of Family and Community Services can help with what’s available and what your options are.